OCamlPro/alt-ergo/sources/INSTALL.md

   1. Compile with "make"

   2. Install with "make install"

   3. Uninstall with "make uninstall"

 #### Alt-Ergo binary

-  1. Compile with "make alt-ergo"
+  1. Compile with "make bin"

-  2. Install with "make install-ae"
+  2. Install with "make install"

 #### AltGr-Ergo binary

   1. Compile with "make gui"

-  2. Install with "make install-gui"
+  2. Install with "make install"

 The steps below will build and install additional plugins (extension